desmap/ale-sensible/README.md

 <img src='https://user-images.githubusercontent.com/43666255/50661376-413b4500-0fa3-11e9-9bd4-7248514f576a.png' width=25%/>

-**ALE SENSIBLE–sensible defaults for ALE in a tiny plugin.
-Enjoy a welcoming, stutter-free, turn-key linter.**
+**ALE SENSIBLE–sensible defaults for ALE as a tiny plugin.
+Enjoy a welcoming, stutter-free and turn-key linter.**

 ## Gutter-free and awesome with all colorthemes, dark and light ones: